-The company has secured HSE funding for the current year - funds are provided on the basis of the previous year and early indication is likely if funding is to ceased.
+The company has secured HSE funding for the current year - funds are provided on the basis of the previous year and early indication is that funding is not likely to be ceased.
 The directors also intend increasing the unrestricted reserve to cover six months of trading expenses and are investigating the various means of achieving this.
 The current reserves policy is three months cover.